RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 With our new health check in place, we'll need to build and deploy the updated application in the next step.

-**14. Re-Deploy to OpenShift**
+**17. Re-Deploy to OpenShift**

-With our health check in place, lets rebuild and redeploy using the same command as before via Eclipse Che **Terminal**:
+With our health check in place, lets rebuild and redeploy using the same command as before via CodeReady Workspaces **Terminal**:

 `mvn fabric8:undeploy clean fabric8:deploy -Popenshift`

 You should see a **BUILD SUCCESS** at the end of the build output.

-To verify that everything is started, run the following command via Eclipse Che **Terminal** and wait for it report `replication controller "inventory-xxxx" successfully rolled out`
+To verify that everything is started, run the following command via CodeReady Workspaces **Terminal** and wait for it report `replication controller "inventory-xxxx" successfully rolled out`

 `oc rollout status -w dc/inventory`